adaptive-learning/flocs-core/overview.md

 Questions
 ---------
 - state vs. store (what should be passed where - e.g. extractors, intents, reducers)
+- best approach to customize store behavior (loading and storing state)?
+  - possibilities: pass handlers (post commit hooks), inheritance (template method), composition (wrap)
 - concept of intents
   - how to use them
-  - how to represent them (function return an action, procudure modifying store, generator yielding actions, coroutine, class, namedtuples)
+  - how to represent them (function return an action, procedure modifying store, generator yielding actions, coroutine, class, namedtuples)
   - how should they receive info from shell (parameters, state/store dependency injection, coroutines: yield/send)
+- should meta (id, parent_id, version) and context (time, randomness_seed) be part of each action?
+  - why: because it changes often (at least time) and maybe it could allow for easier merging (rebasing?)
+  - meta vs. context? (should we even destinguish these two and where does version belong)
 - where to use dictionaries vs. namedtuples, advantages and disadvantages, pitfalls (e.g. see state: tasks or task_instances, etc.)
   - one consideration is (json) serialization, which is easier with dicts (for namedtuples, custom handler is necessary, and loading would be tricky)
   - namedtuples are immutable (also look better in code)